TopEFT/topeft/analysis/topeft_run2/README.md

           now emit at ``INFO`` so you can see them without enabling the extremely verbose DEBUG logs from dependencies; reserve ``--log-level DEBUG`` for deep dives into third-party internals.
+        - Progress bars and logging output no longer trample each other: the CLI uses a ``tqdm``-aware logging handler so ``INFO`` lines remain readable even while coffea updates its per-task progress display.
+        - Each histogram task now ends with a concise “variation recap” line that lists the requested variation labels, the object/weight variations that actually executed, and the histogram labels that were filled; search for ``Completed histogram task`` to see the summary for a given sample/channel combination.
         - Example 5-event futures run with full diagnostics::

             python run_analysis.py ../../input_samples/sample_jsons/test_samples/UL17_private_ttH_for_CI.json \